a-balitskiy/a-balitskiy.github.io/msca.md

 ## MSCA project 101107896: Systolic and diastolic estimates in geometry

-This page will is occasionally updated with the highlights of my MSCA (aka Marie Curie) project, dedicated to
+This page is occasionally updated with the highlights of my MSCA (aka Marie Curie) project, dedicated to

 + systolic freedom in manifolds;